 Starting a Food Truck Business in South Africa

-At almost every public outdoor event, whether it be a festival, market or a concert, you are very likely to spot a few food trucks providing a variety of culinary experiences.
+At almost every public outdoor event you are likely to spot food trucks providing a variety of culinary experiences.
 The popularity of food trucks has greatly increased in the last few years.
-These days the quality of food truck menus have also expanded to include gourmet options and a variety of speciality dishes that you may not expect to find, coming out a food truck business.
+These days the quality of food truck menus have also expanded to include gourmet options.
+AS well as a variety of specialty dishes that you may not expect to find, coming out a food truck business.
 “Street food” had become a very popular trend within the hospitality industry throughout the world.
 The idea is simple: gourmet trucks, carts, or vans pop up in often unexpected parts of a city to offer anyone and everyone a chance to taste their delectable, mouth-watering food at a good price.
 This trend has gained a lot of traction within South Africa, with a number of South African food trucks emerging.

-The food truck movement as we currently know it evolved from a direct response to the recession around 2007 in the US, where restaurants had to downscale operations and patrons had less cash to spend on lunch.
-Since launching in South Africa, food trucks have rapidly been causing an exciting alternative to your usual food outing.
+The food truck movement as we currently know it evolved from a direct response to the recession around 2007 in the US.
+Where restaurants had to downscale operations and patrons had less cash to spend on lunch.
+Since launching in South Africa, food trucks have become an exciting alternative to your usual food outing.